Richardaeld/Fat_Racoon_Kitchen/README.md

 + iPad, 5th gen 13.3(Safari 13**)
     + Safari
         + Tested in landscape, which is tablet responsiveness level.
-        + Tested in portrait, which is mobile responsiveness level.
+        + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
 + Every test of **Developer Tests** was preformed on the above listed systems and the specified screen orientation.